This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 This is the last step for a reason.
 There will be times when your outfit doesn’t warrant extra accessories, and that’s okay.
 But if you’ve got a bit of extra “plain-ness” left over, accessories are a fun way to add personality to your final looks.
 This is my formula that helps me avoid going overboard.

-PICK 1: Maybe two.
-A hat, scrunchie, hair clips, headband, bandana, anklet, or chain belt.
+PICK 1: A hat, scrunchie, hair clips, headband, bandana, anklet, or chain belt.
 These are optional, but I like adding them to basic outfits.

 DO I NEED A BELT?
 Personally, I like wearing belts and I’ll add one pretty much anytime I have belt loops on my pants.
 I just feel like it makes the outfit look more complete.
 Unless I’ve chosen a particularly wild belt, I don’t count it against my accessories allowance.
 A basic leather belt with a subtle buckle in brown or black is always classy.
 As always, I select one that complements my color palette.